Mark Jones (footballer, born 1984): Return to Wrexham

 In June 2009, Jones returned to Wrexham, signing a one-year deal.
 Placed straight into the first-team on his return, Jones scored his first goal since moving back to Wrexham in a 3–0 win over Luton Town on 22 September.
 At the end of the year, Jones was released by Wrexham for a second time.

 Bala Town

 Following his release from Wrexham, Jones signed for Welsh Premier League side Bala Town.
 In doing so he rejected offers from other Conference National sides in order not to move away from his home and also in the hope of enjoying playing football again, stating "I'm not enjoying playing football full-time at all and have not for a few years.[...]
 I began playing football as a youngster for the love of it, not for money, and I want to feel that way about football again."

 Airbus UK Broughton

 Jones left Bala in 2017, joining Airbus UK Broughton.
 In his first season, he made twelve league appearances, scoring once.

+Ruabon Rovers

+In 2020 he joined North East Wales League team Ruabon Rovers.